Version Control & Branching for PostgreSQL Extension Upgrades

 )

-# Verify post-upgrade state
+# Verify the post-upgrade catalog state.

 cur.execute(